 Speaking of women’s health, its not just cancer that we can keep an eye out for.
 As all us mothers are superwomen in disguise and do about 1000 jobs per day at warp speed, we need someone to be keeping our general health in check.

-That’s why I've considered something called a Well Woman Screen.
+That’s why I’ve considered something called a Well Woman Screen.
 It’s basically a health MOT for ladies that is done in a single visit to the GP.
-Its an overal health review, and will give you a chance to have a top-to-toe physical examination.
-Bloods are taken to check factors effecting our lifestyles (like drinking too much Prosecco… oops!) and an ovarian cancer screen can also be performed if needed, to get a better women’s health overview.
+It’s an overall health review, and will give you a chance to have a top-to-toe physical examination.
+Types of blood are taken to check factors affecting our lifestyles (like drinking too much Proseccoxe2x80xa6 oops!) and an ovarian cancer screen can also be performed if needed, to get a better women’s health overview.

 Each health screen is a personal process, with the GP having quality time to discuss any of our specific or personal concerns, whether it’s a nagging pain, losing hair, bloating, tiredness or a lack of energy to name a few of our common ailments.
 Ultimately a Well Woman Screen allows the GP to obtain an accurate picture of your health and know what is going on from the inside too.
 The even better news is that all screenings are undertaken in a comfortable and relaxed setting, so any feelings of unease or embarrassment will be making a swift exit.
 What can be better than an hour on your own without the kids in tow?